Meta Portal: Privacy

 According to Facebook, the Portal devices only record audio after the user speaks the "Hey Portal" command, and only record video during video calling sessions.
 Each Portal device also includes a cover that can be slid over the camera when not in use.

 During the product announcement, Facebook initially claimed that data obtained from Portal devices would not be used for targeted advertising.
 One week after the announcement, Facebook changed its position and stated that "usage data such as length of calls, frequency of calls" and "general usage data, such as aggregate usage of apps, etc., may also feed into the information that we use to serve ads".
 The company later clarified that it analyzes the metadata, not the content, of video calls made through Portal devices.

+Marketing

+Meta spent a significant amount of money on promoting and marketing the Portal, for example spending $48.6 million in US TV ads over 6-weeks in late 2018.
+They used the Muppets started from September 2019, with characters like Kermit, Miss Piggy and others appearing in their TV ads.

+Meta focused on a number of key features in promoting the products, in particular the Smart Camera function that automatically tracked people during calls, and entertainment and assistant features like Alexa built-in, and Facebook Watch (for co-watching videos), as well as other entertainment platforms like Spotify and Netflix added over time.